Chord structures are represented by what we call “chord formulas”.

-It comes down to remembering (and then applying) a very important part in the study of harmony:
+It comes down to remembering (and then applying) a very important part of the study of harmony:

 Chords are built stacking 3rd intervals!

-Here’s how you apply this theory knowledge to figure out which chord the notes E G C add up to.
+Here’s how you apply this theoretical knowledge to figure out which chord the notes E G C add up to.

 When I stack a 3rd up from “1st note” E, I get G (E F G).
 So far so good.